 NOTE: To escape from the field without assigning a system password, press <Enter> to move to another field, or press <Esc> at any time prior to completing step 5.

-- 4. Press <Enter>. - 5.
+- 4. Press < Enter> - 5.
 To confirm your password, type it a second time and press <Enter>.

-The setting shown for the System Password changes to Enabled.
-Exit the System Setup program and begin using your system.
+The setting shown for the System Password changes to Set.

+6. Save and exit the System Setup program and begin using your system.